top of page

 Please label clearly and upload to our class course drive here under Drafts.

-We will hold a final screening and critique at 9am on Wednesday, 12/7
+We will hold a final screening and critique on the last day of class

 Please have all final/polished materials rendered out as movie files (.mp4) with compression to maintain an appropriate file size (h.264 compression)